 Novel therapeutic methods through targeting gut microbiota are under intensive investigation.
 Modulation of the gut microbiota as a mechanism for altering the pathogenesis of disorders is an area of growing interest and promising outcome, and in the era of precision medicine, personalized characterization of gut microbiota in patients may be useful for individualized risk stratification and treatment decisions.
 The potential therapeutic options vary from probiotics, prebiotics, targeting the bacterial LPS, and fecal transplantation.
-With excellent scientists who have rich multi-omics and clinical research experience, we will provide you with quality customized solutions for exploring therapeutic approaches as well as safety assessments, and impact on microbiota-host interactions.
+We have extensive experience and can provide you with multi-omics solutions related to gut microbiota-heart axis research.

 Creative Proteomics dedicates to providing the highest level of service in gut microbiota research.
 We will offer the most suitable strategies according to your sample and research purpose.
 To find out more about the services we offer for gut microbiota and heart research, please feel free to contact us.

 1. Kamo T; et al. Novel Concept of a Heart-Gut Axis in the Pathophysiology of Heart Failure.
 Korean Circulation Journal.
 2017, 47(5): 663-9.

 *For Research Use Only.
 Not for use in diagnostic procedures.